Hichent History, Family Crest & Coats of Arms

 Early History of the Hichent family

 This web page shows only a small excerpt of our Hichent research.
-Another 151 words (11 lines of text) covering the years 1321, 1279, 1332, 1665, 1675 and 1727 are included under the topic Early Hichent History in all our PDF Extended History products and printed products wherever possible.
+Another 75 words (5 lines of text) covering the years 1321, 1279, 1332, 1665, 1675 and 1727 are included under the topic Early Hichent History in all our PDF Extended History products and printed products wherever possible.

 Hichent Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hichent has been recorded under many different variations, including Hitchins, Hitchen, Hitchens, Hitchin, Hitchings, Hitchins, Hitching and many more.

 Early Notables of the Hichent family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Hichent Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Hichent Notables in all our PDF Extended History products and printed products wherever possible.